 What happens if a car accident injures your passengers?
+Who pays the hefty medical and hospital bills?
 The answer may surprise you.

 The answer to whether passengers are covered by your insurance is: Probably.
 But the real question is whose insurance will pay for your passenger(s) injured in the accident?
 This depends on who’s to blame and whether you live in a tort or no-fault state.

 Let’s start by discussing these two systems of law, and how they determine whether a passenger is covered in an accident.

 The majority of the country uses a so-called tort system.
 In these states, law enforcement officers assign fault to the party responsible in an accident.
 The person deemed to be at fault, or their insurance company, will have must pay for any medical expenses, property damage, loss of wages, and funeral expenses for the other parties.

 In tort states, it’s a requirement to carry liability coverage on your car insurance policy.
 This coverage consists of bodily injury and property damage protection.

 If you’re a passenger injured in a car accident, you’ll file a personal liability claim against the party who is at fault.